tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 For most people learning software engineering, big O notation is initially cast aside as obscure CS-nerd witchcraft: "Algorithm efficiency?
 My arrays contain dozens of things, dozens!
 And everything runs smooth as a dolphin"

 If you're developing a simple UI or small one-page app, your low hanging fruit for perfomance might be as simple as debouncing a nifty scroll event function.
 But what happens when you build an app that plays with a lot of data?
 And what if that data needs to be sorted out client-side before you can hook it into your UI?
 Your app might now be running as smooth as a dolphin trapped in a brillo-pad factory.
-And that's sad.
-What can we do to free the dolphin?

 But first: Having slow performance right out of the gate isn't bad - it's good not to sweat refinements.
 While it's solid to take the time to think carefully about the shape of your data and how to build a UI around it, data speed can take a back seat.